Theatre in Nature 2017

 - Participants will have to help carrying a small amount of food and tools.

-- Participants will take turns to prepare meals and cleaning up.
+- Participants will take turns to prepare meals and clean up.

 - Meals will be vegetarian, one meat dish will be provided per meal for those who request it.

-- No mobile internet is available at the campsite, but it has phone reception, and is equipped with shower and toilet facilities.
+- Mobile internet signal is weak on site, but it has phone reception, and is equipped with shower and toilet facilities.